 What it costs: R50

-On a Wednesday you can stay town-side with 1.
-Beerhouse Comedy Club (Long Street) or check out 2.
-Armchair Comedy Wednesdays, New Material night in Obs or head to 3.
-Kasi Comedy Nights out at Mzoli’s in Gugs.
+On a Wednesday you can go chill in Woodstock with the 1.
+Mash Tun Wednesdays, or check out 2.
+Armchair Comedy, New Material night in Obs.

 ARMCHAIR WEDNESDAYS (OPEN MIC NIGHT)

 What you get: Every Wednesday at 8.30pm.
 New Material, and the true underground of comics at work.
 Everyone from first-timers to comedy legends are taking this mic to try and win the laughter of the crowd.
 It’s an awesome audience experience where you get to see the hits and misses that comedy so often dishes up steaming hot.
 The misses make the hits so much sweeter.
 Definitely worth it to see the raw, unpolished side of stand-up.
 Where top comedians will be reading jokes off a note-pad and asking the audience for feedback as to which punchline they prefer.
 Then when you see that joke, weeks later, on stage at the Baxter or on TV on Comedy Central Africa – you’ll know you were part of the process.